AryanJ-NYC/angular-5-heroku-boilerplate/README.md

 # Angular Heroku Boilerplate
 This README outlines how to quickly deploy a project to Heroku using same files used in [angular.io](https://angular.io) tutorials.
 This project is meant to be as minimal as possible.

+Please note that with the release of Angular 6, this repository will stop receiving updates.
+All users should instead use the [Angular CLI Heroku boilerplate](https://github.com/AryanJ-NYC/angular-cli-heroku-boilerplate).

 ## Prerequisites
 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)